m3data/collective-futurecrafting/_site/README.md

 # Collective Futurecrafting
 **Dreaming up better futures together and making them real.**

 Collective Futurecrafting is an initiative designed to empower communities to dream up better futures together and engage in active collaboration and learning to bring those visions to life.

-Grounded at the hyper-local level, Collective Futurecrafting brings people of all ages together in **‘Futurecrafting Circles’** to discuss, connect with, act towards, and reflect on challenges that matter most to them.
+Grounded at the hyper-local level, Collective Futurecrafting is about bringing people of all ages together in **‘Futurecrafting Circles’** to discuss, connect with, act towards, and reflect on challenges that matter most to them.
 These challenges may include:
-- Climate change adaptation,
+- Climate change adaptation
+- Food security and regenerative agriculture
+- Social justice and equity
+- Vulnerable populations and community services
-- Community resilience and wellbeing,
+- Community resilience and wellbeing
-- Technology addiction and its social impact,
+- Technology addiction and its social impact
 - Loneliness and civic engagement, and more.

 But our vision goes far beyond the local.
 We aim to create the conditions for a new model to emerge—one where **we, as Earthians**, can dream and build together.
 By creating networks of interconnected circles and **Community Learning and Action Nodes (CLANs)**, we envision establishing a **fractal governance structure**.
 This structure enables us to collaborate more effectively as a species, fostering a socio-cultural force with the power to transform how we: